WHAT ARE THE IMPACTS ON CHILDREN OF PARENTAL ALIENATION?

 Some children who are so unhappy at the tragic break-up of the relationship are further faced with animosity between the programming parent and the targeted parent.
 This leads to ambivalence and uncertainty and sometimes suicidal attempts occur due to the unhappiness which the child feels brought about by the two main adults in his or her life.

-- SLEEP DISORDERS IS ANOTHER SYMPTOM WHICH FOLLOWS THE PARENTAL ALIENATION SITUATION
+- SLEEP DISORDERS IS ANOTHER SYMPTOM THAT FOLLOWS THE PARENTAL ALIENATION SITUATION

 Children frequently dream and often find it difficult to sleep due to their worries about the danger of the alienated parent and the guilt (conscious and subconscious) they may feel as a result of participating in the process of alienation.